andybalholm/redwood/starlark.md

 - `classify_text(txt)`: does a phrase scan on `txt` and returns a dictionary of category scores like the one returned by `response.Scores`.
 The argument can be a string, a `SoupNode`, or an `HTMLNode`.

+- `choose_action(scores, threshold=1)`: returns the action that would be taken on this response if it had the specified category scores and the threshold were set to `threshold`.
+  This is useful for doing partial-page filtering.

 - `reclassify()`: recalculates the category scores for this response (e.g. after assigning a new body).